tal/shitbot/README.md

 )
 ```

+Starting the bot connects it to the web and rtm slack connetions and gets everything going.

 The first argument is the "matcher" and the second argument is the "handler".

 The matcher filters the messages so you only respond to applicable messages, the handler